JetBrains/Qodana/topics/qodana-dotnet-community.md

 <include src="lib_qd.xml" include-id="docker-dotnet-specific-solution-project" use-filter="empty"/>

 The %linter% does not support inspection configuration using the [`qodana.yaml`](qodana-yaml.md) file.
-You can use `EditorConfig` and `*.DotSettings` files for these purposes.
+You can use `.editorconfig` and [`.DotSettings`](%dotsettings%) files for these purposes.
 Besides that, %linter% supports Roslyn analyzers, with each analyzer considered as a separate inspection.
-You can configure Roslyn analyzers using the `EditorConfig` files.
+You can configure Roslyn analyzers using the `.editorconfig` files.
 This is an experimental feature, so use them at your own risk.

 ### Build the project